 42% of HR leaders cite employee experience as the key driver of their HR tech decisions.

-It is important for the HR leaders to really think through and help employees with their journey by making technology easier for them to adopt.
-The technology needs to work for people rather than people having to work for technology.
+It is important for HR leaders to really think through and help employees with their journey by making technology easier for them to adopt.
+Technology needs to work for people rather than people having to work for technology.
 Maintaining a human element in partnership with technology is key to successful transformation.
 The user experience needs to be conducive which means considering the people who need to use the system and try to provide the best experience to them.
 To make the experience “wow” for the users takes quite an effort and the HR leaders need to use as many tools and techniques as they can to make that possible.

 General Challenges Faced in HCM Adoption

 HCM stands for Human Capital Management which means seeing employees as capital, investing in them, and seeking future benefits out of it.
 But in the quest towards transformation and investing in technologies, the most important aspect of it all – “the human” is usually sidelined.
-It is important for the HR leaders to understand the importance of people in the transformation journey because if employees do not adopt the technology, it is very difficult for the organizations to get any return on their investments.
+It is important for HR leaders to understand the importance of people in the transformation journey because if employees do not adopt the technology, it is very difficult for the organizations to get any return on their investments.

 The consistent challenges across all software implementations are-